Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Introduction

 \end{theorem}

 With some mild algebraic manipulation, this shows that for each $p\ge 3$, there is a critical value

-such that for $\tau<\tau_p$ it is exponentially rare that the system has even a single stationary equilibrium, while for $\tau>\tau_p$ the expected number of stationary equilibria is exponentially large, but growing at a rate slower than the expected total number.
-Note this is in exact analogy with the transition from relative to absolute instability found in \cite{fyo-maywigner-2}.
+such that for $\tau<\tauc$ it is exponentially rare that the system has even a single stationary equilibrium, while for $\tau>\tauc$ the expected number of stationary equilibria is exponentially large, but growing at a rate slower than the expected total number.
+Note this coincides exactly with the transition from relative to absolute instability found in \cite{fyo-maywigner-2}.
 Our main result will be the following concentration result, which confirms that this transition occurs.

 \begin{theorem} Assume $p>9$ and $\tau\in (0,1)$.
 Then in probability as $N\to \infty$